bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 To train U-net:

-`python train_g.py  --dataroot ./datasets/ihd/ --name unet --model unet --gpu_ids 1 --dataset_mode ihd --is_train 1 --no_flip --preprocess none --norm instance`
+`python train.py  --dataroot ./datasets/ihd/ --name unet --model unet --gpu_ids 1 --dataset_mode ihd --is_train 1 --no_flip --preprocess none --norm instance`

+Our trained model can be found in [BaiduCloud](https://pan.baidu.com/s/1jcgP7Miwmfc-qqezWx8sgg).
+Download and put it under `./unet/checkpoint/unet/` To test and re-produce the results of U-net reported in our paper, run:

+`python test.py  --dataroot ./datasets/ihd/ --name unet --model unet --gpu_ids 1 --dataset_mode ihd --is_train 0 --no_flip --preprocess none --norm instance`

+# Experiments

+When conducting experiments, we merge the training sets of all four sub-datasets as a whole training set to learn the model, and evaluate it on the test set of each sub-dataset and the whole test set.
+Here we show some example results of different baselines on our dataset.

+Besides, to evaluate the effectiveness of different methods in real scenarios, we also conduct user study on 99 real composite images, of which 48 images from Xue and 51 images from Tsai.
+Below we present several results of different baselines on real composite images.

 # Bibtex

-**When using images from our dataset, please cite this dataset using the following BibTeX**:
+**When using images from our dataset, please cite this dataset using the following BibTeX [[pdf](<https://arxiv.org/abs/1911.13239>)]:**